-(2) A written critique of the agency’s own certification program, which includes written evaluations from certified lawyers and a written analysis of achievement of program goals.
+(2) A written critique of the agency’s own certification program, which includes written evaluations or survey data from certified specialists and a written analysis of achievement of program goals.

-(3) Copies of examinations and model answers for the most recent examinations administered since accreditation or last renewal of accreditation.
+(3) Copies of examinations, grading standards, and model answers or grading criteria for each question from the most recent examinations administered since accreditation or last renewal of accreditation.

 (4) Statistical information concerning the progress of the program since the original accreditation or last renewal of accreditation.

-b.
-The Board may require the agency to provide the following as part of the accreditation renewal process:
+c.
+The Board may require the accredited agency to provide the following as part of the accreditation renewal process:

 (1) Opportunity for Board representatives to conduct an on-site inspection of the agency.

-(2) An audit of agency records by Board representatives, including a review of certified lawyers’ references.
+(2) An audit of agency records by Board representatives, including a review of certified specialists’ references.

-(3) Opportunity for a personal meeting with representatives of the accredited agency.
+(3) Opportunity for a personal meeting with representatives of the agency.